avigewirtz/avigewirtz.github.io-/make/background.md

 As this example shows, implementing incremental builds manually is possible but it requires you to:

-1. Keep track of which source files have been modified since the last build.
+1. Keep track of which `.c` and `.h` files were modified since the last build.
-2. Understand which object files are affected by these changes.
+2. Keep track of which `.o` files were affected the changes.
+This requires a good understanding banding of the program's dependencies.
-3. Rebuild in the correct sequence, that is, .o files before executable.
-Trivial in our case, but in real life

-Even for a small program like testintmath, this task isn’t particulurly exciting, though it is reasonably manageable.
+Even for a small program like `testintmath`, this task isn’t particulurly fun, though it is admittedly manageable.
 As programs grow larger, however, and the web of dependencies grows increasingly complex, this task becomes incredibly tedious and error-prone.

 Consider a scenario, for example, where you modify a header file `A`, that is `#included` in, say, 20 of your program's `.c` files.
 You’d have to track down each one of these `.c` files and recompile it.
 Worse yet, imagine header file `A` is also `#include`d in header file `B`.
 You'd then have to also track down all `.c` files that `#include` `B` and recompile them.